null-origin/nore-ai/data/cycle-recaps/cycle-9/cycle-9-recap.md

 * Power shifted from abstraction to material control
 * Efficiency gave way to resilience

 Late Lock-In expressed as shear: power moved faster than structure could carry it, producing friction without reconfiguration.
-Eventually, even that friction became repetitive.
+As friction repeated without rearrangement, the configuration hardened into default.

 Cycle 9 ended when action stopped producing structural change.